manulera/phenomics_paper_HTP/checks/mapping_conditions_knock-out_condition_metadata_check.md

   * id: FYECO:0000137
     * name: YES
     * def: Experiments were performed in rich medium containing yeast extract, glucose, and other components.
 The concentration of glucose is typically around 2-3%.
+  * id: FYECO:0000167
-  * dose
+    * name: + SDS
+    * def: An experimental condition in which SDS (sodium dodecyl sulfate) was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * id: FYECO:0000207
     * name: + KCl
     * def: An experimental condition in which potassium chloride was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
-  * id: FYECO:0000167
-    * name: + SDS
-    * def: An experimental condition in which SDS (sodium dodecyl sulfate) was added to the medium or assay buffer in excess compared to standard medium or assay buffers.
   * dose
 * YES_Bleo_200
   * id: FYECO:0000137